© Eric Hartline-USA TODAY Sports

 2018 stats: 13 sacks, 13 tackles for loss, 29 quarterback hits

 This past season, Ford played 16 games for the first time since his rookie year in 2014, and the production followed.
 Ford finished ninth in the NFL with 13 sacks, the most of his career.
-He seems poised to succeed Justin Houston as the next great Kansas City edge rusher.
-Ford, too, will likely stay put where he is.
+He led the league with seven forced fumbles.

-2018 stats: four sacks, seven tackles for loss, six quarterback hits
+2018 stats: four sacks, five tackles for loss, 16 quarterback hits

 2018 stats: three sacks, six tackles for loss, seven quarterback hits